SOS Children in Sudan

 Our charity has been operating in Sudan since the 1970s, beginning our work in the capital city, Khartoum.
 Five decades of conflict have had a terrible effect on the lives of the Sudanese people.

 We help orphaned and vulnerable children in Sudan find a loving home and family in one of our SOS Children’s Villages.
-We help poor children stay with their families, and after disasters, run emergency relief programmes to help children and families survive.
+We help poor children stay with their families, and after disasters, we have run emergency relief programmes to help children and families survive.

 With SOS Children, you can help orphaned and abandoned children in Sudan by sponsoring a child: